victorsnchz/connect_four/README.md

 Started as a small project, turned out to be way more interesting than expected.

 Algos:
-- (local) matrix BFS to check if player wins after a move
+- (local) matrix DFS to check if player wins after a move
-- (global) matrix BFS to check if input grid contains a winning sequence
+- (global) matrix DFS to check if input grid contains a winning sequence
 - binary search to find first slot free in a column

 Data struct: